 However, with this fusion of cloud resources, the risk of data breaches and security vulnerabilities has also intensified.
 The 2023 Cost of a Data Breach Report found that 82% of data breaches involved data stored in cloud environments, with 39% spanning multiple types of environments.
 Cyber criminals know organizations’ most prized data is stored in the cloud, making this third-party infrastructure a perfect target.

 Cloud environments are not static.
 It’s easy for us to spin up new cloud environments, whether that’s AWS, Azure, Google Cloud Platform or IBM Cloud.
 When data is stored across so many different environments and traversing across various networks, keeping track of where data resides, who has access to what and if sensitive information is exposed becomes challenging.
-In the wake of growing cyber threats as well as increasingly stringent regulatory mandates, it has become imperative for organizations to fortify their defenses with a robust security strategy, especially in the era of cloud infrastructure.
+In the wake of growing cyber threats as well as increasingly stringent regulatory mandates, it has become imperative for organizations to fortify their defenses with a robust security strategy, especially with the dependence on cloud infrastructure.

 Hybrid cloud environments exacerbate key data security challenges for organizations, whereby the following questions may arise: